Money and incentives matter, but this year more than ever they are only part of the sales retention story.

 Sales Retention Is Ongoing

 Focus on these three steps and you’ll not only retain your top salespeople.
 You’ll help everyone build the mindset, beliefs and inner drive to go beyond their preconceived limitations and achieve more.
 Not just for themselves, but for the company and the customer.
-What a way to start fresh in 2021!
+What a breath of fresh air!